Rock Formations at the Emerald Forest Corridor properties. Photo by Lewis Ulman

 Protecting a healthy forest community.
 The Emerald Forest is a large block of mixed deciduous forest composed of mature oaks, hickories, beech, and maples.
 The landscape boasts expansive forested wetlands filled with skunk cabbage, and over a mile of pristine streams that support several species of salamanders and an abundance of aquatic insects.
 A large beaver pond dominates one of the parcels, and both properties shelter stunning rock formations.
 And, oh my, the fern diversity!
 Even though our botanical surveys are only in their preliminary stages, 17 species of ferns have already been observed, including vast colonies of cinnamon ferns which, in the wetlands, grow chest high.

 For the Birds.
-The deep woodlands of the Emerald Forest support many migrating warbler species. including ovenbird, Louisiana waterthrush, Kentucky warbler, hooded warbler, worm-eating warbler, black and white warbler, American Redstart, and wood thrush.
-Clear Creek Metro Park - to which these tracts nearly connect - is a designated National Audubon Society Important Bird Area that “supports one of the largest concentrations of nesting warblers in Ohio.
-The Bird Area averages 16-19 warbler species annually, with the total number of breeding species topping over 100 species” according to the National Audubon Society’s website.
+The deep woodlands of the Emerald Forest support many migrating warbler species. including ovenbird, Louisiana waterthrush, Kentucky warbler, hooded warbler, worm-eating warbler, black and white warbler, American redstart, and wood thrush.
+Clear Creek Metro Park - to which these tracts nearly connect - is a designated National Audubon Society Important Bird Area that supports one of the largest concentrations of nesting warblers in Ohio.
+The Bird Area averages 16-19 warbler species annually, with the total number of breeding species topping over 100 species according to the National Audubon Society.
 Creating a protected corridor of healthy forests and waterways that support an abundance of insect species will further enhance the secure habitat available to many deep-forest bird species that depend upon large blocks of forest for their breeding success.

 Please make a donation.
-Buying Land is a gift that keeps giving forever.
+Buying and saving land is a gift that keeps giving forever.

 Frequently Asked Questions

 Is the Arc a trustworthy nonprofit?
-The answer is YES (and naturally, we are just a wee bit biased).
-Our dynamic staff and committed board are all dedicated to integrity and honesty, efficiency, hard work, and transparency.
-Our best reviews are from our donors, nearly all of whom stay with us long-term.
-Many people with us when the Arc started 30 years ago are still part of our extended family of donors.
+The answer is YES (naturally we are just a wee bit biased)!
+Our dynamic staff and committed board are all dedicated to integrity, honesty. efficiency, hard work, and transparency.
+The best reviews of all come from our donors, nearly all of whom stay with us long-term.
+Many who supported us when the Arc started 30 years ago are still a part of our community.
 For those of you interested in fiscal data, our 2024 audited financials are linked to our donation page.
-We invite you to read more about our mission here, and check out our recent annual news magazines - an annual celebration of the Arc’s energized land preservation achievements, combined with some truly splendid nature art.
-We hope you will also consider visiting us at our headquarters, the 3,000-acre Highlands Nature Sanctuary in south central Ohio, where we have 18 miles of trails and overnight rental cabins.
+We invite you to read more about our mission here while also checking out our recent annual news magazines - a celebration of the Arc’s energized land preservation achievements!
+We hope you will consider visiting us at our headquarters, the 3,000-acre Highlands Nature Sanctuary in south central Ohio, where we have 18 miles of trails and overnight rental cabins.

 Would you like to contact us?
-Phone our office staff at 937-365-1935, or write to arcpreserveinfo@gmail.com.
-Our headquarters at the Appalachian Forest Museum is hosted by REAL people (that’s amazing, right?), 7 days a week from March 15 to November 15.
-Between those dates our phones and emails are staffed Monday through Friday.
+Phone our office staff at (937) 365-1935, or write to arcpreserveinfo@gmail.com.
+Our headquarters at the Appalachian Forest Museum is hosted by REAL people (amazing, right?), 7 days a week from March 15 to November 15, from 9:30 am to 4:00 pm.
+The other half of the year, our phones and emails are staffed Monday through Friday.